thebluetropics/c-library-and-consumer-example/with-cmake/consumer/README.md

-How to build the `consumer` project:
+How to build and run the `consumer` project:

 ```bash
 mkdir build